As a project manager in a development company specialized in fintech (Hi CapSens), I saw lots and lots of back offices of web platforms.

 }

-The results is more visual but on the other hand our customers’ states are linear which means that for each customers, its first state will be new and at last he will go into the terminated phase.
+The result is more visual, but on the other hand, the states of our customers are linear, which means that for each customer, their first state will be: newfangled and finally he will enter the phase Ended.

-Note that I used an enum for this because these states didn’t need any transitions or guards but you can achieve the same result with a state machine like AASM or Statesman.
+Note that I used an enum for this because these states don't need transitions or guards but you can get the same result with a state machine like AASM or Statesman.

-One way to graphically represent this linearity is to display the state in a progress bar.
-Whenever it’s empty means that the customer is in the new state and full means that the customer is either signed or terminated.
-We will also reuse the color schemes defined before to make it more visual.
+One way to graphically represent this linearity is to display the status in a progress bar.
+When it is empty, it means that the customer is in the Nouvel condition and when it is full, it means that the customer is either signed or finished.
+We will also reuse the color schemes defined earlier to make everything more visual.

-First, let’s add a method in our customer decorator that will return the completion state in percent for our progress bar :
+First, let's add a method in our client decorator that will return the completion status as a percentage for our progress bar:

 class CustomerDecorator < Draper::Decorator